drstearns/tutorials/src/es6/index.md

 }
 ```

-When the click event occurs on the button, the browser calls the `shiftRight()` function, but the `this` keyword will be bound the `window` object, and not the current instance of `Point`.
+When the click event occurs on the button, the browser calls the `shiftRight()` function, but the `this` keyword will be bound the `<button id="shift-right-button">` element, and not the current instance of `Point` to which the `shiftRight()` method belongs.
 Sadly, the code above will run without a runtime error, but it also won't affect the `x` property of your `Point` object.
-Instead, it will create a new property on the global `window` object named `x` and increment its value.
+Instead, it will create a new property on the HTML Button element named `x` and increment its value.
 But since no other code ever looks at that property, incrementing it will have no effect.

 You might think you could provide an in-line anonymous function that turns around and calls `this.shiftRight()`, but that won't work either.
-Since the `this` keyword refers to the global `window` object, it will try to invoke `window.shiftRight()`, which doesn't exist.
+Since the `this` keyword still refers to the HTML button element, it will try to invoke the `.shiftRight()` method on the button element, which doesn't exist.
 You'll get a cryptic runtime error saying something like "cannot call undefined."

 If you use a lambda function instead, it will work, because lambda functions evaluate the `this` keyword within the lexical scope in which the lambda function is created.
 For example, if we change the code to this, it will work as expected: